Fence Permit Requirements in Spring Valley, CA

 Plan review & approval

-Typical processing time in Spring Valley: About 1 week.
+Typical processing time: about 1 week.
 Plan review examiner checks drawings for code compliance.

 Week 5+